 What is Western Herbal Medicine?

 Herbal Medicine has been used for thousands of years and stretches over all cultures worldwide.
-Western Herbal Medicine (WHM), sometimes also sometimes referred to as phytotherapy or Medical Herbalism, is a herbal medicine tradition based in Europe and it is used for a wide variety of ailments and to improved general health.
+Western Herbal Medicine (WHM), also sometimes referred to as phytotherapy or Medical Herbalism, is a herbal medicine tradition based in Europe and it is used for a wide variety of ailments and to improved general health.
 The foundation of my Herbal Medicine training was in University of Westminster and hence my training is largely based on the English Herbal Medicine tradition although we also did explore other traditions during our training.
 The core of the practice of WHM revolves around using natural plant medicine to promote health and wellbeing.
 This is done through offering wholesome support to individuals incorporating their symptoms and signs, emotional wellbeing, lifestyle, and more.
 WHM incorporates this knowledge together with a modern evidence-based approach that is continuously evolving as our scientific understanding of the properties of plants grows.
 Scientific research increasingly supports herbal medicine effectiveness and demonstrates its safety.

 Can Western Herbal Medicine assist you?